core-wg/comi/draft-ietf-core-comi.md

 ## Media-Types {#media-type}

-CoMI uses Media-Types based on the YANG to CBOR mapping specified in {{I-D.ietf-core-yang-cbor}}.
+CORECONF uses Media-Types based on the YANG to CBOR mapping specified in {{I-D.ietf-core-yang-cbor}}.

 The following Media-Type is used as defined in {{I-D.ietf-core-sid}}.